13 Notable alumni of

 -

-Alexander Pavlovich "Rags" Ragulin was a Russian ice hockey player.
-He is considered one of the best defensemen in Soviet ice hockey history, winning three Olympic gold medals and ten world titles.
-He was inducted to the IIHF Hall of Fame in 1997, and received the Olympic Order in silver in 2001.
+Alexander Pavlovich Ragulin was a Russian ice hockey player widely regarded as one of the greatest defensemen in Soviet hockey history.
+Over his illustrious career, he captured three Olympic gold medals and ten World Championship titles.
+In recognition of his achievements, he was inducted into the IIHF Hall of Fame in 1997 and was awarded the Olympic Order in Silver in 2001.

 -